Skip to main content

 Located at the heart of University of Maryland’s College Park campus, the Edward St. John Learning and Teaching Center establishes a new paradigm for collegiate teaching and learning facilities.
 The building serves more than 10,000 active learners in a wide range of disciplines from chemistry to philosophy, reinventing the traditional classroom to embody a new problem-based undergraduate curriculum.

-The center features collaborative flat and tiered technology-infused classrooms in a variety of applications, ranging in size from six to 320 seats.
-Informal learning spaces include gathering areas, study space, team rooms, break out space, conference and training rooms, and four cafes, as well as faculty office space.
+The center boasts a variety of collaborative, technology-infused classrooms in a variety of flat and tiered applications, ranging in size from six to 320 seats.
+Informal learning spaces include gathering areas, study zones, team rooms, break out spaces, conference and training rooms, and four cafes, as well as faculty office space.

 Frisco Landing

-Frisco Landing at the UNT Frisco supports a new system of learning through non-traditional instructional classrooms, a variety of collaboration environments, office spaces, and student success and support spaces.
-Aligning with the university’s goal of creating a new framework for education, the building is designed to support project-based learning with a heavy emphasis on flexibility and adaptability to support the program as it grows.
-These principles are reflected through open offices and workspaces, glazed walls, transparent elements, and ten unique classroom types.
+Frisco Landing at the UNT Frisco champions a new system of learning through non-traditional instructional classrooms, diverse collaboration environments, office spaces, and dedicated student success and support areas.
+Aligning with the university’s vision for a new educational framework, the building is meticulously designed to support project-based learning with a heavy emphasis on flexibility and adaptability to accommodate program growth.
+These principles are reflected through open offices and workspaces, glazed walls, transparent elements, and 10 unique classroom types.

-Student-centered classrooms are designed to break down barriers and foster collaboration, with movable infrastructure and flexible furniture arrangements to accommodate different teaching and learning modes.
-Instructor touchpoints located throughout the building, as well as meeting rooms outside of every classroom, provide spaces where students and instructors can communicate one-on-one at any point of the day.
+Student-centered classrooms are designed to break down barriers and promote collaboration, with movable infrastructure and flexible furniture arrangements to support various teaching and learning modes.
+Instructor touchpoints located throughout the building, as well as meeting rooms adjacent to every classroom, provide spaces where students and instructors can communicate one-on-one at any time of the day.

 Next in Innovation Environments